Carry the Kettle Nakoda Nation: Present day

-In 2000, the Indian Claims Commission ruled that Canada had no lawful obligation to Cega’kin (Carry the Kettle) and that no reservation was legally established at Cypress Hills for Assiniboine descendants from 1879 to 1882.
+In 2000, the Indian Claims Commission ruled that Canada had no lawful obligation to Cega'kin (Carry the Kettle) and that no reservation was legally established at Cypress Hills for Assiniboine descendants from 1879 to 1882.
 In 2014, the land claim was in federal court.
 The Indian Claims Commission relied heavily on a report done for the department of Indian Affairs by James (Jim) Gallo.

-Gallo states in the document that the Assiniboine reserve could not have been established and recognized because there was no reserve creation activity in the Cypress Hills because the nearest Indian Affairs office was at Swan River, MB.
+Gallo stated in the document that the Assiniboine reserve could not have been established and recognized because there was no reserve creation activity in the Cypress Hills because the nearest Indian Affairs office was at Swan River, MB.
 However the Fort Walsh Town Site had an Indian Affairs Office established in the Cypress Hills in 1879.
 Edwin Allen was the first Indian Agent there.

 Carry the Kettle sued the federal and Saskatchewan governments in December 2017 to halt development which would infringe on its members' rights to hunt and gather.
 In January 2020, it was announced that the nation would join Indigenous Bloom in a cannabis facility on reserve land.

-Other previous names of the band have been:
+Other previous names of the Carry the Kettle Nakoda/Assiniboine band have been: